Sumon2017/hyperledger-fabric-lc-project/README.md

 ```

 cautious : you have to be in **onoff** directory

-In the **frontend** folder you will find organizations folder , each of them has an index.html file .
-Open 4 of them in 4 new tabs on your browser.
+At the end of it , success will be printed

+## Now , Open your browser and make 4 new tabs .
+And hit the following links :

+localhost:3001/index.html
+localhost:3002/index.html
+localhost:3003/index.html
+localhost:3004/index.html

+These are BuyersOrgApp , SellersOrgApp , BuyersBank and SellersBank accordingly.

 You will find some crypto materials in this project but these will get overriten with new valid crypto materials .